Affect-Learning-Decisions-Lab/Habit_Affect/README.md

 ## Overview

-This repository contains all code and data used in the analyses included in Wuensch, Stussi, Vernede, Murray, Sander, Péron, & Pool, 2025.
+This repository contains all code and data used in the analyses included in [Wuensch, Stussi, Vernede, Murray, Sander, Péron, & Pool, 2025, *PLOS Mental Health*](https://doi.org/10.1371/journal.pmen.0000323).

 ## Content